yanqiangyu/Games/README.md

-This is the java source code for a Multiplayer Hearts-like card game called Pig-Chase. (中文：拱猪).
+This is a HTML5/js/Jave Server project for a Multiplayer Hearts-like card game called Pig-Chase. (中文：拱猪).

 The game URL:
 		http://www.ialogic.com/